outrigdev/outrig/README.md

 ## Installation

-### For Users

 For macOS:

 ```bash
 brew install --cask outrigdev/outrig/outrig
 ```

 This installs a system tray application.
 After installation, you'll need to launch the Outrig application from your Applications folder or Spotlight to start the server.
+Once you run the application the first time, the `outrig` CLI tool will be available in your path.

 For Linux: